HiroKondo/MTA-Bus-Visualization/README.md

 ## How to use

-### Dowload openFrameworks
+### Download openFrameworks
 Please download the version 0.10.1 of openFrameworks.

-### Get the data from MTA website
+### Get the data from the MTA website
 I used the data from [MTA website](http://bustime.mta.info/wiki/Developers/Index).
-Please get a key from the website and download the xml files of the bus data.
+Please get a key from the website and download the XML files of the bus data.

 ### Data Wrangling
-Put all of the xml files in the folder, "python/data/" and then run all of the codes in "the MTA_Bus_Trip_Line_Viz_Preparation.ipynb".
+Put all of the XML files in the folder, "python/data/" and then run all of the codes in "the MTA_Bus_Trip_Line_Viz_Preparation.ipynb".

 ### Copy data to openFrameworks
 Put the output csv file to the folder {your oF project-name/bin/data/}.